TyGuS/suslik/ROADMAP.md

 * [DONE] Support for pointer types
 * [DONE] Make rule querying uniform (no more canonicalize fiddling)
 * [DONE] Type inference for ghosts (right now it's a dummy int)
+* [DONE] Treatment for points-to assertions with offsets